GluuFederation/docs-gg-prod/3.1.3/source/configuration.md

 # Configuration

-### Gluu Gateway
+## Gluu Gateway

-The Gluu Gateway service is used to manage all gluu-gateway components: the Admin GUI Portal - Konga, Kong, Postgres, OXD-Server and OXD-https-extension.
+The Gluu Gateway service is used to manage all components, including: the Admin GUI Portal "Konga", Kong, Postgres, OXD-Server and OXD-https-extension.

 * the Gluu Gateway service